The Art of Accessorizing Your Home

 • Heavy textures carry more "weight" than smooth

-Visual weight can refer to color, patterns, textures, design and the shape or structure of an object.
-This concept is important to know, whether you are arranging furniture or accessorizing a room.
+Visual weight can refer to color, patterns, textures, design, even the shape or structure of an object.
+This concept is important to know, whether you're arranging furniture or accessorizing a room.

 For instance, a black leather sofa will visually outweigh the exact same sofa in white.

 If you don't have a natural focal point, create your own.
-A favorite collection grouped together could be a focal point, a large piece of art, an enormous clock, hanging quilt, anything that draws attention as you enter a room.
+A favorite collection grouped together could be a focal point, a large piece of art, an enormous clock, a wall quilt, anything striking that draws the eye upon entering a room.

 Return from art of accessorizing to home page